-Quite true to form, most Israeli academics acted in this case just as they had vis-à-vis the erasure of the memory of the Holocaust of North African Jews.
-They lined up behind the establishment and became its mouthpiece, echoing its findings, erasure, and criminalization.
-Unlike the Holocaust of North African Jews, which was not delegitimized but only erased, here there were claims of “invented tales,” “old wive’s tales,” “an overdeveloped imagination,” and the like.
-It should be noted that such terminology did not surface regarding the Holocaust of North African Jews because such attitudes could provide ammunition for Holocaust deniers around the world.
+Quite true to form, Israeli academics and public figures acted in this case just as they had vis-à-vis the erasure of the memory of the North African Jews in the Holocaust.
+Some lined up behind the establishment and became its mouthpiece, echoing its findings, erasure, and criminalization.
+Others, while facing the mountains of evidence and public hearings, did not make a meaningful attempt to investigate the issue.
+Unlike the North African Jews’ part in the Holocaust, which was not delegitimized but only erased, here there were claims of “invented tales,” “old wive’s tales,” “an overdeveloped imagination,” and the like.
+It should be noted that such terminology did not surface regarding the testimonies of North African Jews of the Holocaust because such attitudes could provide “ammunition” for Holocaust deniers around the world.
 After all, the facts were known and clear to all; great caution was in order.
-The case of the kidnapped children, however, unleased an outpouring of derision from the establishment and its collaborators, including academics, journalists, and others, since these were crimes committed by the Ashkenazi Zionist establishment against immigrants from Arab countries.
+The case of the kidnapped children, however, unleased an outpouring of derision from the establishment and its collaborators, including academics, journalists, and others, since these were crimes allegedly committed by the Ashkenazi Zionist establishment against immigrants from Arab countries.

 Nonetheless, there are agents of environments of memory who attempt to break through the wall.
-For example, Tamar Kaplansky, a reporter for the daily Yedioth Aharonoth, who decided not to give up and instead to search out first-hand evidence of kidnappings.
+For example, Tamar Kaplansky, a reporter for the Yedioth Aharonoth daily, who decided not to give up and instead to search out first-hand evidence of kidnappings.
 In her article of October 3, 2018, she interviewed Shoshana Shaham, 85, who had been in a course for child care providers at the tent camp for new immigrants at Rosh Ha-‘ayin when she “saw that toddlers of Yemenite background were taken by people ‘in Western clothes and nice cars’ and disappeared.”
-Despite her age, which many people used as an argument to undermine her claims (note that Yehuda Cohen took on the chairmanship of the second government commission of inquiry at age 80) Ms. Shoham goes into detail describing the events and particular instances:
+Despite her age, which many people used as an argument to undermine her claims (note that Yehuda Cohen took on the chairmanship of the second government commission of inquiry at age 80), Ms. Shoham goes into detail describing the events and particular instances:

 “We saw that other people came before, dressed nicely, and took a baby boy or girl.
 They wrapped them up, took them, and went off with them in cars.
 Nice cars.
 We understood that something unseemly was going on here.
 But what could we do about it?
 We had no authority to intervene.
 We were only domestic workers.